jalotra/Neural_Network_From_Scratch/README.md

 2. If you would like to create custom layers as I have written above.
 Create a issue and discuss with me as I want this repo to be as clean as possible.

+## Credits
+**Joseph Redmon** Whatever I have learnt about neural networks and stitched together here is a result of divine knowledge of Joseph Redmon and his assignment vision-hw4.
+I have copied most of his code but I have also added some-things myself like the Mse Error.
+And I thank [Pjreddie]((https://pjreddie.com) for that.

 ## Authors
 **Shivam Jalotra** - (https://github.com/jalotra)